Rundling: Rundlinge today

 How many Rundlinge there are is a more difficult question to answer than one might think.
 Originally there were perhaps a thousand such villages created in the 12th and 13th centuries, perhaps 400 of which survived into the 19th century.
 In Hanoverian Wendland alone there are over 200 which were clearly still Rundlinge at the time of the Verkopplungskarten (a type of enclosure map, marking the ownership of land and property) in the early parts of the 19th century.
 Many had already succumbed to catastrophic fires, and been fully or partially rebuilt, not always as Rundlinge.
 Modernization has led to the destruction of many of the older hall houses, and their replacement by modern housing, sometimes but not always affecting the circular structure of the villages.

 The Rundlingsverein analysed 210 villages in 2012–2014, and categorised 93 villages in Wendland as still recognizable as Rundlinge to an untrained eye, and of these about 30 are of sufficient interest to tourists to warrant developing a tourist plan.
-This is currently a major interest because of the so far successful attempt by the Samtgemeinde Lüchow to have the Rundlinge recognized by UNESCO as a part of their World Heritage portfolio.
-The Rundlingsverein, which has long supported the preservation of these unique villages for posterity, has recently put its weight behind the bid from the Samtgemeinde.
+The Rundlingsverein, which has long supported the preservation of these unique villages for posterity, put its weight behind the unsuccessful bid from the Samtgemeinde for UNESCO recognition.